mdwhaley/DryTrailsV1.0/README.md

 Locations can be saved with the default name or a user provided name.

-The weather data is pulled from openmeteo.com.
+The weather data is pulled from openmeteo.com with updates every hour.